reza-a91/Chatty/README.md

 # Chatty
-This Repository includes the Java Codes of may socond OOP project, TU Vienna.
+This Repository includes the Java Codes of my socond OOP project, TU Vienna.